 I am a Ph.D. candidate in the Department of Political Science at the University of Pittsburgh.
 I also hold a master’s degree from the same institution.
 My main area of expertise is Comparative Political Behavior and, more specifically, intergroup behavior.
 This means that I investigate how people interact in different settings, ranging from political polarization in elections around the world to inter-agency conflicts in public administration (which I call bureaucratic polarization).

 I am also interested in multiple methodological tools.
 My research often mixes econometrics, experiments, and ethnographic studies.
 Recently, I published a book chapter with B. Guy Peters on how to conduct survey experiments in public administration.

 You can find my work in journals as América Latina Hoy, Opinião Pública, Revista de Sociologia e Política, and Journal of International Studies.
-I also have co-authored chapters published by the Cambridge University Press, Edward Elgar, and UFMG.
+I also have co-authored chapters published by the Cambridge University Press, University of Pittsburgh Press, Edward Elgar, and UFMG.

 In the recent past, I concluded a Master in Public Economics, Law, and Politics at the Leuphana Universität Lüneburg (Germany) with funding from the Helmut Schmidt Program (DAAD).
 I also graduated at the Master in Public Management and Society from the Universidade Federal de Alfenas (Brazil) and I hold a Bachelor in Economics from the Universidade Federal de São João del-Rei (Brazil).